 Welcome to Hirundo Wildlife Refuge.
-Hirundo is a 2,460 acre nature preserve, spanning Pushaw and Dead Streams, Lac D’Or (lake), vast wetlands, including domed bog and maple and juniper swamps, and mixed hardwood and evergreen forests.
+Hirundo is a 2,400 acre nature preserve, spanning Pushaw and Dead Streams, Lac d’Or (lake), vast wetlands, including domed bog, Silver Maple Floodplain Forest, mixed hardwood and evergreen forests.
 Only 10 miles from the University of Maine, Orono Campus, visitors paddle canoes free of charge and watch playful river otters, breeding Wood Ducks, Bald Eagles, and Osprey in the tranquil beauty.
-While hiking, snowshoeing, and cross country skiing, one might encounter moose, deer, red fox, muskrat, beaver, mink, otter, black bear, bobcat, fisher, and ermine.
+While hiking, snowshoeing, or cross country skiing, one might encounter moose, deer, red fox, muskrat, beaver, mink, otter, black bear, bobcat, fisher, and ermine.

 Birdwatchers enjoy such breeding and migrating birds as Virginia Rail, Sora, Yellow Rail, Pileated Woodpecker, Northern Goshawk, Northern Harrier, Blackburnian and Nashville Warblers, Common Snipe, Woodcock, Barred Owl, Belted Kingfisher, Northern Waterthrush, Tree, and Bank Swallows, Brown Creeper, and Olive-Sided, Great Crested, Yellow-Bellied, Alder, and Least Flycatchers.

 Hirundo is the Latin word for swallow.
-Scores of tree swallow nest boxes attract flocks, breeding in the Spring.
+Scores of tree swallow nest boxes attract flocks of tree swallows, breeding in the Spring.
 Hirundo Wildlife Refuge was founded by Oliver Larouche from his parents’ 3 acre camp in 1965, expanding to its present 2,460-acre size.
 In 1983 Oliver and his wife June Larouche deeded the Hirundo land to the University of Maine cementing a long-term collaboration.
 Hirundo is a living laboratory, where much past research and scientific studies continue.